-- Attend meetings to discuss their progress and outcomes - Prepare a presentation, written statement, video, drawing, etc. - Discuss their views with a member of staff who can act as a representative during the meeting - Complete a survey
+• Attend meetings to discuss their progress and outcomes • Prepare a presentation, written statement, video, drawing, etc. • Discuss their views with a member of staff who can act as a representative 🔼

 What is the Academy's approach to teaching young people with SEND?